Flea market: Origin of the term

 Flea market is a common English calque from the French marché aux puces, which literally translates to "market with fleas", labelled as such because the items sold were previously owned and worn, likely containing fleas.
 The first reference to this term appeared in two conflicting stories about a location in Paris in the 1860s which was known as the "marché aux puces".

 The traditional and most-publicized story is in the article "What Is a Flea Market?" by Albert LaFarge in the 1998 winter edition of Today's Flea Market magazine:

 There is a general agreement that the term 'Flea Market' is a literal translation of the French marché aux puces, an outdoor bazaar in Paris, France, named after those pesky little parasites of the order Siphonaptera (or "wingless bloodsucker") that infested the upholstery of old furniture brought out for sale.

 The second story appeared in the book Flea Markets, published in Europe by Chartwell Books, reading in its introduction:

 In the time of the Emperor Napoleon III, the imperial architect Haussmann made plans for the broad, straight boulevards with rows of square houses in the center of Paris, along which army divisions could march with much pompous noise.
 The plans forced many dealers in second-hand goods to flee their old dwellings; the alleys and slums were demolished.
 These dislodged merchants were, however, allowed to continue selling their wares undisturbed right in the north of Paris, just outside the former fort, in front of the gate Porte de Clignancourt.
 The first stalls were erected in about 1860.
 The gathering together of all these exiles from the slums of Paris was soon given the name "marché aux puces", meaning "flea market", later translation.

-The Paris Flea Market is the world's largest concentration of antique dealers and second-hand dealers, totaling more than 5 million visitors per year.
+The Saint-Ouen flea market in Paris is the world's largest concentration of antique dealers and second-hand dealers, drawing around 11 million visitors per year.